 Tom Hazard sent an email to the Board (attached).

-Record owners – are non-record owners covered by insurance policy because covenants state only record owners can be on the Board?
+Record owners – are non-record owners covered by insurance policy because State law and covenants require that only record owners be on the Board?

 Carolyn Dahlgren wants to look at the insurance policy closer to determine if open space is covered.
 Assignment: Carolyn Dahlgren will get with Tom Hazard to determine who will contact Todd to figure out if the HOA is covered on open space.